 Applied Materials (AMAT) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the maker of chipmaking equipment had gained 16.96% in the past month.
-In that same time, the Computer and Technology sector gained 5.17%, while the S&P 500 gained 2.12%.
+Prior to today's trading, shares of the maker of chipmaking equipment had gained 3.24% over the past month.
+This has lagged the Computer and Technology sector's gain of 7.44% and the S&P 500's gain of 3.8% in that time.

 Wall Street will be looking for positivity from AMAT as it approaches its next earnings report date.
-On that day, AMAT is projected to report earnings of $1.26 per share, which would represent year-over-year growth of 28.57%.
-Meanwhile, our latest consensus estimate is calling for revenue of $4.95 billion, up 19% from the prior-year quarter.
+The company is expected to report EPS of $1.26, up 28.57% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $4.95 billion, up 19% from the year-ago period.

-Any recent changes to analyst estimates for AMAT should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for AMAT.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-AMAT is holding a Zacks Rank of #3 (Hold) right now.
+Within the past 30 days, our consensus EPS projection has moved 0.3% higher.
+AMAT is currently a Zacks Rank #3 (Hold).

-Investors should also note AMAT's current valuation metrics, including its Forward P/E ratio of 17.87.
-This represents a discount compared to its industry's average Forward P/E of 20.86.
+Valuation is also important, so investors should note that AMAT has a Forward P/E ratio of 17.24 right now.
+For comparison, its industry has an average Forward P/E of 20.24, which means AMAT is trading at a discount to the group.

 The Semiconductor Equipment - Wafer Fabrication industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 43, putting it in the top 17% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 37, which puts it in the top 15% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.